mattgriffindev/ci_msp4_v1/README.md

 **Known Bugs**

 - The email subscription form on the footer has no functionality at present
-- Delivery information has not yet been added to the Product model
 - The sort by price filter does not account for sale price
-- Image thumbnails on the product details page have no functionality at present

 ## 6. Deployment